 Over the past several weeks, we’ve seen a huge spike in service impersonation attacks.
-In this blog, I’ll explain what these are, how they work, what to look for, and what you can do to prevent them.
+In this blog, we’ll explain what these are, how they work, what to look for, and what you can do to prevent them.

 Service impersonation attacks